tardate/LittleCodingKata/tools/iperf/README.md

 ## iPerf

-Example with the earlier version, has support all the way back to MacOSX Sierra.
+Example with the earlier version, has support all the way back to MacOS Sierra.

-### MacOSX Installation
+### MacOS Installation

 Homebrew is perhaps the easiest: